SallyChen1901/EnergyPlus-Intro-Guide/README.md

 After open EP-Launch/EP-Launch-Lite, choose the input idf file and weather file, click "simulate" and wait for result.

+# Further Information

+This guide is created by Sally Chen from Civil and Environmental Engineering department at Carnegie Mellon University.
+It is not created as a complete user guide for EnergyPlus and I have also not fully explored all modules of EnergyPlus.
+It is only created in order to provide help in building simple model, since I had a hard time building the model.
+Please contact me at kexinc@andrew.cmu.edu for any confusion or any correction to this guide.

 # Reference

 EnergyPlus Version 8.9.0 Documentation - Getting Started.
 U.S. Department of Energy, 23 Mar.
 2018, energyplus.net/sites/all/modules/custom/nrel_custom/pdfs/pdfs_v8.9.0/GettingStarted.pdf.